LuisZavala30/rgbd-vegetation-index/README.md

 # rgbd-vegetation-index
-Documentation and code for the "Estimation of a vegetation index using automatic images obtained with an RGB-D camera implementing machine learning models" project research at Tecnologico de Monterrey.
+Documentation and code for the "Estimation of a vegetation index using images obtained with an 3 RGB-D camera implementing machine learning algorithms" project research at Tecnologico de Monterrey.